Darkelf2024/Darkelf-Browser/ExportComplianceNotice.md

 By downloading, using, or distributing this software, you agree to comply with all applicable U.S. export laws and regulations.
 Users are responsible for ensuring that their actions comply with these restrictions.

 ## 4. Notification
-In accordance with U.S. export regulations, this software has been reviewed and classified by the U.S. Department of Commerce and NSA under **Case Number Z1835048**.
+In accordance with U.S. export regulations, this software has been reviewed and classified by the U.S. Department of Commerce and NSA.
 It leverages advanced encryption technologies, including:
 - **AES and RSA encryption** for data storage and transmission.
 - **ChaCha20 stream cipher** with **X25519 elliptic curve Diffie-Hellman (ECDH)** key exchange for secure communication, as implemented in **TLS 1.3**.